The Turkish authorities hold 13 in the last probe targeting the municipalities managed by the opposition - ExBulletin

 The survey focuses on 32 concerts organized between 2021 and 2024, which would have resulted in Turkish $ 3.7 million) of financial losses, according to the Interior Ministry, Turkeys Financial Crimes Investigation Board and the Cour of Cournal, said the press release.

-The municipalities led by the Party of Republican Peoples of the Opposition, or CHP, faced a series of corruption probes this year, especially the most publicized of one of the most publicized Mayor of Istanbul Ekrem Imamoglu.
-Considered the main president Recep Tayyip Erdogans, Imamoglu was arrested and held in March, trigger generalized demonstrations.
+The municipalities led by the Party of the Republican Peoples of the Opposition, or CHP, faced a series of corruption probes this year, notably the mayor of Istanbul most in mind of Istanbul Ekrem Imamoglu.
+Considered President Recep Tayyip Erdogans Principal Rival, Imamoglu was arrested and detained in March, triggering generalized demonstrations.

-The CHP rejected allegations, describing legal actions as efforts with political motivation of the president Recep Tayyip Erdogan S the government undermines the opposition by legal means.
+The CHP rejected allegations, describing legal actions as motivation efforts politically motivated by the government of President Recep Tayyip Erdogan to undermine the opposition by legal means.

 The government insists that the judicial power of turkeys operates independently and that surveys are only focused on the discovery of corruption.

-The CHP won won victories During local elections in recent yearsHaving big cities like Istanbul and Ankara, while making significant progress in the regions traditionally dominated by the Justice and Development Party of Erdogans.
+The CHP won victories won in the local elections in recent years, retaining major cities like Istanbul and Ankara, while making significant progress in the regions traditionally dominated by the Erdogans' Justice and Development Party.

 |